flydog-sdr/docs/docs/en/developer/sensitivity.md

 The FlyDog SDR Project is not responsible for any damage to the FlyDog SDR expansion board caused by the user during the modification process.

+If you don't have the tools around to do the modification, you may be able to visit some mobile phone repair shops for help.

 ### Remove the Metal Case

 Remove the metal case (Emoji marked) corresponding to the HF-1 and HF-2 interfaces.